 Match reports & archives

-Any match reports from the on-going season will be posted here.
+Match reports from the seasons will be posted here.
 Our archived section to the right offers a great list of excellent match and event reports plus audio snippets and video clips from past to present.

 Stockholm Cup First Round

 Red Brick City (2) 3 Långholmen FC (0) 5